Daniel-Pete/dolomite-lolcode-interpreter/README.md

 # CMSC124-Project

-Hello this is a sample.
+This component of the project is the lexer.